The Big Deal for Retired Blokes.

 When you are finished, you will be presented with a 5 letter code – something like ESTP – A or INFP – A. Ignoring the last letter, the first 4 are the standard Meyer Briggs codes that tell you something about yourself – the things you like and the way you best operate.
 Next look up that personality type in a guide to what it means and determine what it says about the thing you like to do.
 Something like the book “Do What You Are” by Tiger and Barron.
 Sure that book is focused on your work life or career but it has sections about the way you prefer to live your life.
 For example, in the INTP description it says people in this category like anything that “lets me focus my attention and energy on a creative, theoretical and logical process rather than a end product.”* So maybe designing new ways to make stuff out of wood at the local mens shed, could be for you, rather than actually making things.
 If you can’t find the book, add a comment to this article and give me your personality type code and your email address and we will discuss the things you could get involved in.

 Once you have decided the way you like to live your life, you should make changes to what you do.
 In retirement you have more freedom than at any other time in your life.
 So use that freedom to discover more about who you are and do things that fit with your personality.
 Maybe you will become a human being instead of a human doing!

 Deep down you need to be involved in something that has significant and something that will contribute to a higher purpose in this life. so the next step is to figure out what your purpose in life is.
-I’m planning to discuss the next steps in that process on this website in the next few weeks!
-So come back next week and see what’s next!
+I’m planning to discuss the next steps in that process in the next few weeks!
+So come back in the next few weeks and see what’s next!

 * Tiger, Paul D and Barron, Barbara.
 “Do What You Are” 4th edition.
 New York: Little, Brown and Company, Hatchet Book Group.
 Published 2007.
 Page 219